-The WAC+ community of practice (WAC+ CoP) brings together educators with a shared interest in improving how written, oral, multimedia and other non-traditional forms of communication are taught, assessed and used in the sciences.
-WAC+ CoP members engage in informal professional development activities with colleagues from across the disciplines.
-There is no time commitment required to participate in the WAC+ CoP and all activities are optional; the WAC+ CoP focuses on encouraging discussion, brainstorming and collaborative problem-solving and on facilitating sharing of resources and best practices among educators teaching science-specific communication or using communication assignments as a learning tool in the sciences.
+The WAC+ community of practice (WAC+ CoP) ran from November 2015 – November 2016.
+It brought together educators with a shared interest in improving how written, oral, multimedia and other non-traditional forms of communication are taught, assessed and used in the sciences.
+WAC+ CoP members engaged in informal professional development activities with colleagues from across the disciplines.
+The WAC+ CoP focused on encouraging discussion, brainstorming and collaborative problem-solving and on facilitating sharing of resources and best practices among educators teaching science-specific communication or using communication assignments as a learning tool in the sciences.

 Monthly Lunch and Learn

-The WAC+ CoP Lunch and Learn meets monthly to discuss topics related to communication in the sciences.
-Bring your lunch and join the discussion!
+The WAC+ CoP Lunch and Learn met monthly to discuss topics related to communication in the sciences.

 - Student Peer Feedback (November 2016) with Dr. Silvia Bartolic, Department of Sociology and Dr. Amanda Bradley, Department of Pathology and Laboratory Medicine